Netanel-f/IoT/README.md

 # IOT
-67612 - Internet of Things Workshop
+Internet of Things Workshop taken at The Hebrew University of Jerusalem